cskaroulis/meal-planner/README.md

 The above will be accomplished using the following components:

-- App: the umbrella component
+- App: the root/base-level component
 - Register: will help the user create an account
 - Login: will help the user login
 - Ingredient: will help the user manage ingredient information